DenseFuse: A Fusion Approach to Infrared and Visible Images: Introduction

 \IEEEPARstart{T}{he} infrared and visible image fusion task is an important problem in image processing field.
 It attempts to extract salient features from source images, then these features are integrated into a single image by appropriate fusion method\cite{1}.
 For decades, these fusion methods achieve extrodinary fusion performance and are widely used in many applications, like video surveillance and military applications.

-As we all know, many signal processing methods have been applied in the image fusion task to extract image salient features, such as muli-scale decomposition-based methods\cite{2,3,4,5,6,7}.
+As we all know, many signal processing methods have been applied to the image fusion task to extract image salient features, such as muli-scale decomposition-based methods\cite{2,3,4,5,6,7}.
 Firstly, the salient features are extracted by image decomposition methods.
-Then an appropriate fusion strategy is utilized to obtain the final fused image.
+Then, an appropriate fusion strategy is utilized to obtain the final fused image.

 In recent years, the representation learning-based methods have also attracted great attention.
-In sparse domain, many fusion methods are presented, like sparse representation(SR) and Histogram of Oriented Gradients(HOG)-based fusion method\cite{8}, joint sparse representation(JSR)-based fusion method\cite{9} and co-sparse representation-based method\cite{10}.
+In sparse domain, many fusion methods are proposed, such as sparse representation(SR) and Histogram of Oriented Gradients(HOG)-based fusion method\cite{8}, joint sparse representation(JSR)\cite{9} and co-sparse representation\cite{10}.
 In low-rank domain, Li et al.\cite{11} proposed a low-rank representation(LRR)-based fusion method.
 They use LRR instead of SR to extract features, then $l_1$-norm and the max selection strategy are used to reconstruct the fused image.

 With the rise of deep learning, many fusion methods based on deep learning are proposed.
 The convolutional neural network(CNN) is used to obtain the image features and reconstruct the fused image\cite{12,13}.
-In these CNN-based fusion methods, only the last layer result are used to be the image features and this operation will lose many useful information which is obtained by middle layers.
-We think these imformation are important for fusion method.
+In these CNN-based fusion methods, only the last layer results are used as the image features and this operation will lose a lot of useful information which is obtained by middle layers.
+We think these are important for fusion method.

-In order to solve this problem, in our paper, we propose a novel deep learning architecture which is constructed by encoding network and deconding network.
+In order to solve this problem, in our paper, we propose a novel deep learning architecture which is constructed by encoding network and decoding network.
 We use encoding network to extract image features and the fused image is obtained by decoding network.
 The encoding network is constructed by convolutional layer and dense block\cite{14} in which the output of each layer is used as the input of next layer.
 So in our deep learning architecture, the results of each layer in encoding network are utilized to construct feature maps.
-Finally, the fused image will be reconstructed by fusion strategy and decoding network which is combined by four CNN layers.
+Finally, the fused image will be reconstructed by fusion strategy and decoding network which includes four CNN layers.

 Our paper is structured as follows.
 In Section\ref{sec:related}, we briefly review related works.
 In Section\ref{sec:proposed}, the proposed fusion method is introducted in detail.
 The experimental results are shown in Section\ref{sec:experimrnt}.
 The conclusion of our paper with discussion are presented in section \ref{sec:con}.